sunshaoxuan/BoBDownloader/readme.md

 ## Features

 - Extract video metadata from a YouTube link, including available resolutions and file sizes.
-- Allows the user to choose from available resolutions before downloading.
+- Allows the user to choose from available resolutions before downloading or specify a preferred resolution as a command-line argument.
 - Downloads the selected video resolution with proper filename sanitization to prevent issues with file saving.
-- Command-line support for easy usage.
+- Command-line support for easy usage, with options for specifying a preferred resolution.
+- Encrypted URL management for enhanced security.
+- Detailed download progress with human-readable file sizes.

 ## Requirements

 - Python 3.x
 - `requests` library: for making HTTP requests to the analysis service.
 - `beautifulsoup4` library: for parsing the HTML content.
+- `cryptography` library: for handling encrypted URLs.

 ## Installation